Network: FOX, first-run syndication

 The questions are presented in different levels from first through fifth grade, and through different subjects learned at that level, from spelling to math to science.
 The contestants get to choose a fifth grade student to help, and get different chances to use this help, such as “peeking,” “copying,” etc. If the contestant chooses to quit the show with the money they have earned so far, or if they get a question wrong, they have to face the camera and declare, “I am not smarter than a 5th grader.”

 What do you think?
-Do you like the Are You Smarter than a 5th Grader?
-TV series?
-Is it better than some other game shows that have aired in primetime?
+Do you like the Are You Smarter Than a 5th Grader?
+TV show?
+Do you think it should be cancelled or renewed for another season?